chyiyenwang/My-Game/README.md

  - Up Arrow: Up
  - Down Arrow: Down

-### Unsolved problems
+### TODO
 * The collision detection between the paddles and the ball could be better.
 Currently, if the ball moves too fast and at certain angles the ball will go through the paddle.
-* Another unsolved problem is when the ball goes past the paddles there is a streak that shows until the paddle moves to erase it.
+* When the ball goes past the paddles there is a streak that shows until the paddle moves to erase it.
-* Third, the serve button is not supposed to work after a player wins.
+* The serve button is not supposed to work after a player wins.

 ### Screenshots
 ![Home](https://github.com/chyiyenwang/My-Game/blob/master/screenshots/Home.png "Home screenshot")